 Whatever number you get, the next step is to adjust it based on what kind of physical activity you will be doing on a given day.

-Here is an example
+Here is an example of strength training tips from expert trainers.

 On Strength Training Days: Increase Calories By 5-15% Above Maintenance.